maragiogliov/maragiogliov/README.md

 ### Hi there 👋
-My name is Victor Maragioglio,
+My name is Victor,
 Web Developer based in Germany.

 >>>>>>>

-- 🔭 I’m currently working on : MERN + GSAP
+- 🔭 I’m currently working on : REACT & GSAP
-- 🌱 I’m currently learning : UX Design
 - 💬 You can ask me about : The Hill of the Elimis
-- 📫 How to reach me : info@victormaragioglio.com
-- ⚡ Languages :  English - Spanish - Italian - A1 German

 Have a good day,